MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-only-authentication-create-server.md

 The [Servers - Create Or Update](/rest/api/sql/servers/create-or-update) REST API can be used to create a logical server with Microsoft Entra-only authentication enabled during provisioning.

-The script below will provision a logical server, set the Microsoft Entra admin as `<AzureADAccount>`, and enable Microsoft Entra-only authentication.
+The script below will provision a logical server, set the Microsoft Entra admin as `<MSEntraAccount>`, and enable Microsoft Entra-only authentication.
 The server SQL Administrator login will also be created automatically and the password will be set to a random password.
 Since SQL Authentication connectivity is disabled with this provisioning, the SQL Administrator login won't be used.

-The Microsoft Entra admin, `<AzureADAccount>` can be used to manage the server when the provisioning is complete.
+The Microsoft Entra admin, `<MSEntraAccount>` can be used to manage the server when the provisioning is complete.

 Replace the following values in the example: